4 Ways To Minimize Sore Throat Pain And Discomfort

 When your throat gets the telltale tickle of a sore throat coming on, you’ll first want to be sure it’s not a serious infection.
-Strep throat is usually accompanied by a fever (101 degrees F or higher) along with swollen and tender neck lymph nodes, and should be promptly treated medically.
+Strep throat is usually accompanied by a fever (101 degrees F or higher) along with swollen and tender neck lymph nodes, and should be promptly tested and if positive, treated.
 Many sore throats, however, require only a little time and some rest to heal.
 The following remedies can help stave off and lessen the discomfort of sore throats:

 - Boost your immune system.
 Herbs such as echinacea can help keep your immune system running well.
-Begin taking as soon as you feel a problem coming on, and use until the soreness resolves.
+Begin taking as soon as you feel a problem coming on or have been around someone with an illness, and use until the soreness resolves.

 - Soothe your throat with natural lozenges.
 Slippery elm lozenges can soothe the pain and (sometimes) inflammation of a sore throat.
-Propolis, a bee byproduct, has antibiotic, anti-inflammatory and antiviral properties (do not take if you are allergic to bees).
+Propolis, a bee byproduct, has antibiotic, anti-inflammatory and antiviral properties (avoid if you are allergic to bees).

 - Gargle.
 Using warm liquids to gargle can help encourage blood flow and heal inflamed tissues.
 Salt water is a good choice: mix one-quarter teaspoon of salt into one cup of the hottest water you can stand and gargle up to four times a day.
 You can make the solution stronger by adding goldenseal – try one-half teaspoon – and some red pepper to taste.
 Another option is to mix equal amounts of hydrogen peroxide and hot water.